SichangHe/CS304_group_project/project3_report.md

 ## Problem 2

-### Training
+### Hidden Markov Model Training

-To train the Hidden Markov Model (HMM) for the digits, we follow the following steps:
+To train the Hidden Markov Model (HMM) for the numbers, we follow the following steps:

 1. Initialize all parameters uniformly:
    1. Initialize state means and covariances.